retaildevcrews/aks-oidc-proxy/infrastructure/README.md

 TODO:

+- add some info about adding dns name servers output to the domain regiatrar
-- add some info about what to do with the dns zone name servers in the terraform output
+- add some info about what to do with rest of cert-manager outputs
-- how do service principals fit into all this?
+- look into service principal password and how to set that up. separate process outside of terraform?